-The Utah State University Emeriti Sophomore Scholarship is awarded by the USU Emeriti Chapter, which is part of the USU Alumni Association.
-It is anticipated there will be two $7,000 scholarships awarded to Sophomore-rank USU students for the Fall 2014 and Spring 2015 semesters.
+The Utah State University Emeriti Sophomore Scholarship is awarded by the USU Emeriti Association, which is part of the USU Alumni Association.
+It is anticipated there will be two $7,000 scholarships awarded to Sophomore-rank USU students for the Fall 2015 and Spring 2016 semesters.

 The scholarship candidate must be a USU student (students from regional campuses in Utah included) who: